fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Another way to engage with us is to join the [Fluree Slack](https://launchpass.com/flureedb).
 The Slack is a place to stay up-to-date with company announcements, discuss features, and get support from the Fluree team or fellow developers using Fluree.

-## FlureeDB Whitepaper
+## Fluree Whitepaper

-The [FlureeDB Whitepaper](https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf) goes into depth about how FlureeDB works.
+The [Fluree Whitepaper](https://flur.ee/assets/pdf/flureedb_whitepaper_v1.pdf) goes into depth about how Fluree works.

 # Examples

 ## Cryptocurrency

-This example outlines how a user can create a simple cryptocurrency using FlureeDB.
+This example outlines how a user can create a simple cryptocurrency using Fluree.
 The user will be able to check their own balance and add to other users' balances.

 ### Schema